Counselor's Corner

 Meet the Counselor

-I hold the following Degrees and Certifications:
+I hold the following Degrees and Licenses:

 - Licensed Indiana School Counselor